 Leslie pulled her chair around and handed me my latte.
 She tapped her finger on her phone and then to my arm.
 I read her phone screen, a message from Winton:

-And there it was again, that long stare from her as if my flaw popped out and Leslie found it interesting.
+And there it was again, that long stare from Leslie as if my flaw popped out and she was intrigued.

 “He deserved it,” she said.
 “He was an awful, awful man.”